 If you are planning on upgrading your quality management system from the 2008 standard to 2015, you will need to become familiar with the new terminology, changes in structure, changes in requirements, and new requirements.

 If you've never implemented ISO 9001 at your company before, you don't need to be concerned about the changes.
 Instead, you may look at our articles on 5-Step ISO 9001 implementation and get started.

 9 Ways ISO 9001:2015 is Different from ISO 9001:2008

 Here are some of the differences between the 2008 and 2015 ISO 9001 Quality Management Standards:

 1. ISO 9001:2015 Has 10 Clauses - ISO 9001:2008 Had 8

-The first thing you may notice with the 2015 revision is that the number of clauses has increased by two.
-While some remain mostly the same, a few of these clauses are also different in scope and content.
+The first difference you may notice with the 2015 revision is that the number of clauses has increased by two.
+While some remain mostly the same, a few of these clauses are also different in scope and content compared to the 2008 version.
 Here are the lists of clauses for both versions:

 Terms and definitions

 Measurement, analysis and improvement